 What are some of those tools?
 So glad you asked!

-Another really helpful tool found in Scripture is from Php.
-3:13: “Forgetting that which is behind, I press on toward the goal….”
+Another really helpful tool found in Scripture is from Phil 3:13: “Forgetting that which is behind, I press on toward the goal….”
 It is very hard to move forward in life while looking in the rearview mirror.
 Truly, all of us have things from the past we wish had not happened, but if that is what we focus on, it is like a rope keeping us tied to the dock.
 Honestly, living in regret is denying God’s power to work all things together for good—as impossible as it may seem.

 There are so many more tools found in God’s Word, but for now, this is plenty to begin practicing.